sumanshusamarora/-pytorch-domain-ner/README.md

 ###### Annotate data
 Data annotation can be done through either label studio tool or doccano.

-Detailed instructions on how to use Label Studio are documented on [confluence](https://confluence.service.anz/pages/viewpage.action?pageId=771392590).

-Doccano is an text annotation application hosted in Openshift dev environment and can be access though this link --> [Doccano](http://doccano-operationsautomation.apps.cpaas.service.test/).
-To setup your labelling project and to get access, please send an email to Sam Arora (sumanshu.arora@anz.com)

 ###### Prepare data in reqired format
 Below command can be run to build data in a format that is expected by training code